PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Introduction

-\juan{Our goal is to design and implement a flexible platform that can be used to solve system integration challenges and analyze trade-offs of end-to-end implementations of PuM mechanisms.
-To this end, we develop \emph{\textbf{P}rocessing-\textbf{i}n-\textbf{DRAM}} (\X) framework, \atb{the first flexible, end-to-end, and open source framework that enables system integration studies and evaluation of real PuM techniques using real DRAM devices.} \X facilitates system integration studies of new PuM mechanisms by providing a set of \atb{four} customizable hardware and software components that can be used as \atb{a} common basis to enable system support for such mechanisms in real systems.} \juan{\X contains \atb{two} main \emph{hardware} components.
-First, a custom, easy-to-extend \emph{memory controller} allows for \atb{implementing} new DRAM command sequences that control PuM mechanisms.
-For example, we can program this memory controller to issue DDRX command sequences with violated timing parameters that are needed to implement some PuM mechanisms~\cite{kim.hpca18,kim.hpca19,gao2020computedram}}. \juan{Second, an \emph{ISA-transparent controller (\textbf{P}uM \textbf{O}perations \textbf{C}ontroller, POC)} supervises PuM execution.
-This component ensures \atb{the} compatibility of PuM mechanisms with any microprocessor architecture.} \juan{On the \emph{software} side, \X has two main components.
+\juan{Our goal is to design and implement a flexible real-system platform that can be used to solve system integration challenges and analyze trade-offs of end-to-end implementations of {commodity DRAM based} PuM mechanisms.
+To this end, we develop \emph{\textbf{P}rocessing-\textbf{i}n-\textbf{DRAM}} (\X) framework, \atb{the first flexible, end-to-end, and open source framework that enables system integration studies and evaluation of real PuM techniques using real {unmodified} DRAM devices.}

+\X facilitates system integration studies of new {commodity DRAM based} PuM mechanisms by providing \atb{four} customizable hardware and software components that can be used as \atb{a} common basis to enable system support for such mechanisms in real systems.} \juan{\X contains \atb{two} main \emph{hardware} components.
+First, a custom, easy-to-extend \emph{memory controller} allows for \atb{implementing} new DRAM command sequences that perform PuM operations.
+For example, the memory controller can be extended with a single state machine in its hardware description to implement a new DDRx command sequence with \new{user-defined} timing parameters to implement a new PuM technique (i.e., perform a new PuM operation).\revdel{ we can program this memory controller to issue DDRx command sequences with violated timing parameters that are needed to implement some PuM mechanisms~\cite{kim.hpca18,kim.hpca19,gao2020computedram}}} \juan{Second, an \emph{ISA-transparent controller (\textbf{P}uM \textbf{O}perations \textbf{C}ontroller, POC)} supervises PuM execution.} POC exposes the PuM operations to the software components of PiDRAM over a memory-mapped interface to the processor, allowing the programmer to perform PuM operations using the PiDRAM framework by executing conventional LOAD/STORE instructions.
+The memory-mapped interface allows PiDRAM to be easily ported to systems that implement different instruction set architectures. \juan{PiDRAM contains two main \emph{software} components.
 First, an \emph{extensible library} allows system designers to implement software support for PuM mechanisms.
-This library contains customizable functions that \atb{communicate with the memory controller over POC to perform PuM operations.}} \juan{Second, a custom \emph{supervisor software} \atb{contains the necessary OS primitives (e.g., memory management) to enable end-to-end implementations of PuM techniques.}}
+This library contains customizable functions that \atb{communicate with POC to perform PuM operations.}} \juan{Second, a custom \emph{supervisor software} \atb{contains the necessary OS primitives (e.g., memory management) to enable end-to-end implementations of {commodity DRAM based} PuM techniques.}}